Neinndall/DBDAudioRenamer/README.md

 - [X] Convert audio files (.ogg -> .ogg revorb)
 - [X] Rename audio files (.wem) with the new script parser renamer for (.xml) files

-# Roadmap (To do)
-- [ ] Move the extracted .pak files to their corresponding folders

 # Suggestions
 Any new feature suggestions?
 Create a ticket talking about it.